Watch our journey

 How it all began

-La Trobe and The Australian Ballet have informally collaborated on research for the past three years, with the official partnership announced in March 2017.
-The unique collaboration will capitalise on La Trobe’s research strengths and The Australian Ballet’s world-renowned injury prevention and rehabilitation teams.
+La Trobe and The Australian Ballet have informally collaborated on research since 2015, with the official partnership announced in March 2017.
+The unique collaboration capitalises on La Trobe’s research strengths and The Australian Ballet’s world-renowned injury prevention and rehabilitation teams.

-The partnership evolved through the collaboration of La Trobe’s professor in musculoskeletal health, Professor Jill Cook and The Australian Ballet’s Director of Artistic Health and Principal Physiotherapist and Medical Team Manager, Adjunct Fellow Sue Mayes.
-Both leading international experts in their respective fields.
+The partnership evolved through a collaboration between La Trobe’s professor in musculoskeletal health, Professor Jill Cook, and The Australian Ballet’s Director of Artistic Health and Principal Physiotherapist and Adjunct Research Fellow, Dr Sue Mayes AM.
+Both are leading international experts in their respective fields.
 The research partnership now forms part of La Trobe’s Sport and Exercise Medicine Research Centre (LASEM).

 Opportunities for La Trobe students